uboslinux/ubos-docs/sphinx/users/apps/nextcloud.rst

    % pacman -Qi nextcloud

-This section applies to you if the version you have installed starts with 14.
-Upgrades do not require this workaround if your version starts with 15 or 16.
+This section applies to you if the version you have installed starts with 14 or 15.
+Upgrades do not require this workaround if your version starts with 16 or 17.

 * Before you attempt to upgrade your device, create a backup of your Nextcloud installation with ``ubos-admin backup``.